Hairspray chipping

 red

-primer on the steel and a grey/buff shade for bare wood, selected areas
+primer on the steel and a grey/buff shade for the bare wood, selected areas

 were now picked out and distressed.

-The base coat layer chipped and scuffed exposing both the bare wood colour and the metalworks red oxide primer coat.
+The base coat layer chipped and scuffed exposing both the bare wood colour and the red oxide primer coat on the rifle holders.

-To give the framework area a much more convincing appearance a final chipped layer of the highlighted base coat was created, this time exposing far less of the underlying coats.
+To give the framework area a much more convincing appearance a final highlighted base coat layer was addded, and again chipped back, softening the effects of the previous coats.

 The